vestrel00/contacts-android/howto/howto-insert-profile.md

 For more info, read [How do I learn more about "blank" contacts?](/howto/howto-learn-more-about-blank-contacts.md)

+## Blank data are not inserted

+Blank data are data entities that have only null, empty, or blank primary value(s).
+Blanks are ignored and are not inserted by insert APIs.

+For more info, read [How do I learn more about "blank" data?](/howto/howto-learn-more-about-blank-data.md)

 ## Allowing multiple RawContacts per Account

 The API allows you to insert a profile RawContact with an Account that already has a profile